vycke/crinkles.dev/src/pages/blog/css-layout-patterns.md

 draft: false
 date: 2020-07-06T00:00:00.000Z
 description: >-
   Responsive layouts are one of the more complicated problems in CSS.
-With the addition of CSS grids, we are now able to solve complex problems, keeping it maintainable.
+With the addition of CSS grids, we are now able to solve complex problems.
 category: css
 ---